MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-653-Services-WagnerPeyser-Act-Employment-Service-System/subpart-B-Services-Migrant-Seasonal-Farmworkers-MSFWs/section-653.108.md

 (1) A description of the activities undertaken during the program year by the SMA pertaining to his/her responsibilities set forth in this section and other applicable regulations in this chapter.

-(2) An assurance that the SMA has direct, personal access, whenever he/she finds it necessary, to the State Administrator and that the SMA has status and compensation approved by the civil service classification system, and is comparable to other State positions assigned similar levels of tasks, complexity, and responsibility.
+(2) An assurance that the SMA has direct, personal access, whenever he/she finds it necessary, to the State Administrator.

-(3) An assurance the SMA devotes all of his/her time to monitor advocate functions.
-Or, if the SWA proposed the SMA conducts his/her functions on a part-time basis, an explanation of how the SMA functions are effectively performed with part-time staffing.
+(3) An assurance the SMA devotes all of his/her time to Monitor Advocate functions.
+Or, if the SMA conducts his/her functions on a part-time basis, an explanation of how the SMA functions are effectively performed with part-time staffing.

 (4) A summary of the monitoring reviews conducted by the SMA, including: